 “We called it ‘Binbot’ because ‘Christmas Bin Collection Date Bot’ is a mouthful,” adds Chris Patterson, Managing Director at EscalateAI.
 “We had to act aggressively to have it done by Christmas since it’s not very useful having a Christmas Binbot in January.
 From our first conversation to go live was only a two-week period.”

-“Chatbots are good with straightforward questions,” explains Patterson.
+“Generic chatbots are good with straightforward questions,” explains Patterson.
 “But as soon as there is any emotion or difficulty – if a user is getting upset or has a really complex question – then a human agent needs to become involved.”

-The Binbot quickly proved to be a success, leading the borough to examine other areas where it might use Watson™ technology to help protect the beauty of Redbridge.
+The Binbot quickly proved to be a success, leading the borough to examine other areas where it might use watsonx technology to help protect the beauty of Redbridge.
 “Politically, clean streets are one of our administration’s big agenda items,” clarifies Saigol.
 “And the movement of waste collection dates generates a huge amount of contact for the council.
 But by ensuring residents are able to find out what their collection dates are, we can ensure that we have a clean borough and happy residents.”

 “After all,” adds Patterson, “who wants uncollected rubbish outside their front door?”